Canada's Trudeau plans sweeping social welfare reform, sources say

 Canada's budget deficit this fiscal year is forecast to hit C$343.2 billion ($253.4 billion), the largest since World War Two.

-Trudeau said the government would not abandon fiscal sense even as it tries to balance economic inequities "because we know government needs to be responsible in building the future."
+Trudeau said he would not abandon fiscal sense even as he tries to balance economic inequities "because we know government needs to be responsible in building the future."

-(Reporting by Steve Scherer and David Ljunggren, with additional reporting by Kelsey Johnson; Editing by Cynthia Osterman)
+(Reporting by Steve Scherer and David Ljunggren, with additional reporting by Kelsey Johnson; Editing by Cynthia Osterman and Steve Orlofsky)

 ((steve.scherer@thomsonreuters.com; +1-613-235-6745;))